MatteoBriscini/WEB-TECHNOLOGIES-final-project/README.md

    ```
 #### SQL Triggers
 In addition to the constraints on individual attributes and those due to the presence of foreign keys, some triggers have been designed (of the AFTER INSERT, AFTER UPDATE, or AFTER DELETE type).
- * **Not allowed user:** This trigger verifies, when adding a new category, that the user carrying out the operation has the necessary permissions
+ * **Not allowed user:** This trigger verifies, when adding a new category, that the user carrying out the operation has the required permissions
    ```
    DELIMITER //
    CREATE TRIGGER add_new_category_by_not_allowed_user